West Monroe wins big over Ouachita in Game of the Week, Ruston defeats West Ouachita and Neville claims victory at Tioga - NewsBreak

 Disclaimer: All subjects are presumed innocent until guilty.
 WEST MONROE, La.
 (KTVE/KARD) — The Ouachita Parish Sheriff’s Office received an anonymous complaint on Sunday, October 23, 2022.
 According to authorities, the complainant advised deputies that narcotics were being sold and used at a residence on New Natchitoches Street in West Monroe, La.
 Upon arrival, deputies […]

-MONROE, La.
-(KNOE) - The Ouachita Parish Sheriff’s Office is investigating a deadly shooting that happened in the early morning hours of Oct.
-20, 2022.
-OPSO responded to the 100 block of Dillingham Dr. in Monroe shortly after midnight in response to a reported shooting.
-Deputies say they found the victim of the shooting dead at the residence.

-Search warrant lands Monroe man in jail for 2 pounds of narcotics and firearm, authorities confirm
+UPDATE (10/25/2022) (KTVE/KARD) — On Tuesday, October 25, 2022, the Farmerville Police Department confirmed that Tewana Smith was located safe and unharmed.
 Disclaimer: All persons are presumed innocent until proven guilty.
-MONROE, La.
-(KTVE/KARD) — On Monday, October 24, 2022, the Louisiana State Police executed a search warrant for a residence on Ticheli Road in Monroe, La.
-During the search, authorities located two pounds of marijuana, mushrooms, a scale with marijuana residue, and a .45 caliber pistol. […]
+FARMERVILLE, La.
+(KTVE/KARD) — On Monday, October 24, 2022, the Farmerville Police Department issued a welfare concern for 42-year-old Tewana Kinino Smith of Farmerville, […]

 Comments / 0